flybywiresim/docs/docs/pilots-corner/a380x/a380x-briefing/flight-deck/overviews/lateral-console.md

 ---
-title: A380 Flight Deck - Lateral Consolea
+description: The A380 Flight Deck Lateral Console page is providing an interactive graphical
-description: The A380 Flight Deck Lateral Console page is providing an interactive graphical overview of the A380 flight deck lateral console and its systems.
+            overview of the A380 flight deck lateral console and its systems.
 ---

 # Lateral Consoles